 Would I still have to pay fees and charges if the vehicle is released early to me?

-Yes, the owner is still liable for the administrative fee ($150) and all towing and storage fees up to the actual date of release.
+Yes, the owner is still liable for the administrative fee $150 payable to City of Phoenix and all towing and storage (Payable to the tow company) fees up to the actual date of release.

-At the end of the 30 days, can I just go to the towing company and get my vehicle?
+At the end of the impoundment period, can I just go to the towing company and get my vehicle?